wballard/starphleet/index.md

 # Phleets
 Don't feel limited to just one phleet.
 Part of making your own PaaS is to give you the freedom to mix and match as you see fit.

-## Log Aggregation
-This is pretty cool `curl http://<ship>/starphleet/logstream`.
-This uses [tailor](https://github.com/wballard/tailor) to provide a SSE stream of log events.

-Just nearly as painful as getting everything deployed -- keeping an eye on it.
-You can generally get software that watches CPU, RAM, Disk, Network interfaces -- and it basically tells you nothing about your application.
-The real value is in logging, where you can have specifics and details to hunt down trouble.

-But, logs across multiple services, multiple machines, and multiple geographies aren't exactly fun, so starphleet aggregates all logs from all ships and containers for you.
-From there you can pipe this into services like [splunk](http://www.splunk.com), or my personal favorite, tail it and grep it.

-This also keeps you disks from filling up, since the logs are written to a stream and not to disk.

 ## Geo Scaling AWS
 By default, starphleet sets up four zones, three US, one Europe.
 Ships